Keep reading to discover the role selenium plays in maintaining thyroid function.

 Selenium does more than encouraging healthy thyroid function.
 That’s why it’s also ideal even for people who have no thyroid issues.

-It provides antioxidant protection.
+It provides antioxidant protection, for one.
 Antioxidants help prevent the body from developing serious health issues.
 These include cancer, heart disease, strokes, and mental decline.

 A healthier immune system also prevents colds and flu, as well as premature skin aging.